The Colour Walks

-A parade of people dressed in outfits to notice - the brighter the better.
+A Colourwalk is a parade of people dressed in outfits to notice - the brighter the better.
 Bidois, a 31-year-old Frenchman, is chief organiser while Sue is the originator.
 "Sue is the face of it, and I am the arms.
 That is what I like to say," he laughs.

 Here, Bidois tells all about the importance of expressing yourself, East London's creative melting pot and how colour can change your world view.